 It’s important to understand that many contracts in business relate somehow to technology and intellectual property.
 To protect your rights, you want to make sure you’ve got an experienced technology lawyer on board to represent you.

 What Are Some Common Legal Documents Where Tech Is Very Important?

 Certain contracts by their nature are focused on protecting technology and related IP rights.
 These agreements include:

-- Tech Development Contracts (e.g. mobile apps)
+- Tech Development Contracts (e.g. software apps)